 As another resource for health providers, the CDC will host a Clinician Outreach and Communication Activity (COCA) conference call tomorrow (Aug 5) on what US hospitals need to know to prepare for EVD.
 The 1-hour call is at 2:00 pm (Eastern time), and presenters include Barbara Knust, DVM, MPH, an epidemiologist with the division of high consequence pathogens and pathology at the CDC's National Center for Emerging and Zoonotic Infectious Diseases (NCEZID) and David Kuhar, MD, a medical officer with the division of healthcare quality promotion at the CDC's NCEZID.

-Travel cases, disease spread in Morocco, Nigeria
+Disease spread in Nigeria

 Nigeria's health minister Onyebuchi Chukwu said EVD has been detected in one of the doctors who treated the country's first patient, Agence France-Presse (AFP) reported today.
 He said 70 people who were contacts of the Liberian patient are being monitored, and that of eight people who are in quarantine, three show symptoms of the disease.